Alexander the Great aimed for the Ends of the World and the Great Outer Sea.

 The modern, impossing, glass and metal Pella museum has many artefacts, mosaics and curios, but a strange lack of anything really Alexander.
 We also seem to be the only visitors here in the vast halls.
 The guide follows us closely through the large rooms.
 Try as hard as we can, we can’t shake her off.

 She seems to know less than nothing about Alexander, his life, or any of the displays whatsoever.

-A little way away, we visit the preserved columns and stone floors and passages and broken rooms of Alexander’s old city.
+A small distance away – laid out on stone-pitted acres of ground – we visit the preserved columns and stone floors and passages and broken rooms of Alexander’s old city.
 The city that was once the largest and most prosperous in northern Greece.

-It’s impressive.
-But we then follow this with a stop in a fairly inglorious souvlaki shop back in modern-day central Pella town before we leave.
+It’s impressive, but we then follow this with a stop in a rather inglorious souvlaki shop back in modern-day central Pella town before we leave.

 Just to make conversation, as the skewers of meat turn on the coals, I tell the people working there my name, and the – very – small coincidence of being here on this day.

 The old lady of the restaurant lights up.
 “Hronia polla!” she says, throwing her arms up in the air and tottering round the counter, grabbing at my face to kiss it.

 “Hhhave.. a.. hhhappy.. name..day!” struggles her husband, sat on the till, in imponderable English.